Truth: when it comes to the workplace, conflict is unavoidable. Here are some effective and practical ways to manage conflict resolution in business.

-- Not allowing personality conflicts that affect the workplace.
+- Not allowing personality conflicts to affect the workplace.

-- Clearly, state that you will only intervene if the team members have met and are not able to resolve the issue.
+- Reinforcing, you will only intervene if the team members have met and are unable to resolve the issue.

-- It is impossible for a person external to the conflict to know the truth of the matter.
+- Sharing that a person external to the conflict can't know the truth of the matter.

-- Reinforce that disciplinary action will need to occur if they cannot resolve the issues.
+- Emphasize disciplinary action will occur if the team cannot resolve the issue.

 7 | Reassure both parties of your faith in their ability to resolve their differences

-- Encourage them to continue on with their successful contributions within your shared organization.
+- Demonstrate your appreciation and encourage them to continue with their successful contributions within your shared workplace.

 - Set a time to review progress.